smartdevicelink/sdl_evolution/proposals/0091-SDLScreen-SDLWindow-Projection.md

 }
 ```
 **Focusable and selectable UI elements**

-SDLCarWindow interates the subviews of the VPM view and builds a list of focusable views.
+SDLCarWindow walks the view hierarchy and builds a list of focusable views.
 This list is sent to the head unit as SDLHapticRectData.

 ```objc
 - (void)updateInterfaceLayout